 Abstract.
-This study aimed to identify one of the deep sea squids caught in artisanal fisheries by traditional fishermen in the Sulawesi Sea, North Sulawesi Province.
+This study was aimed to identify one of the deep sea squids caught in artisanal fisheries by traditional fishermen in Sulawesi Sea, North Sulawesi Province.
 Samples were collected using vertical hand line of traditional fishermen.
 The specimen was molecularly identified using Cytochrome c oxidase subunit 1 (CO1).
 For morphometric characteristics, all body parts were measured and each part was compared with mantle size.
-Results showed that the specimen was identified as purpleback flying squid Sthenoteuthis oulaniensis and had 99.35% similarity to S. oualaniensis (CO1) from China (NCBI - MN101944) with sufficient genetic diversity.
-Based on the body size, the species recorded in the present study belong to the dwarf form, the smallest form of S. oualaniensis groups.
+Results showed that the specimen was identified as Sthenoteuthis outaniensis and had 99.35% similarity to S. outalaniensis (CO1) from China (NCBI - MN101944) with sufficient genetic variations.
+Based on the body size, species recorded in the present study belongs to the dwarf form, the smallest form of S. outalaniensis groups.
 The species has the following morphometric characteristics: Head length is 0.28 of mantle length, tentacle length is 1.158 mantle length, and fin area is 0.5 mantle length.
 The fourth arm is the shortest and the second arm is the longest among the squid arms.
+S. outaniensis recorded in the present study belonged to dwarf form living in equatorial waters.
 This finding has contributed to the list of fisheries marine resources, especially squid, in Indonesian waters.

-Key Words: species identification, CO1 gene, morphometric, traditional fishermen, hand line.
+Keywords: species identification, CO1 gene, morphometric, traditional fishermen, hand line.